Jay Sebring: Career

 His business, Sebring International, was flourishing by the late 1960s, with profitable salons in West Hollywood, New York City and London.
 Sebring maintained a playboy lifestyle, with high-profile Hollywood personalities like Beatty among his closest associates.

 Sebring assisted with launching the film career of Bruce Lee, after meeting him at the International Karate Championships in Long Beach in 1964.
 He introduced Lee to his producer friend Bill Dozier, who started Lee's career with The Green Hornet.

-Although not seeking an acting career himself, Sebring made a cameo appearance in the December 1966 episode of the TV show Batman, playing a character based on himself called Mr. Oceanbring.
+Although not seeking an acting career himself, Sebring made a cameo appearance in a December 1966 episode of the TV show Batman, playing a character based on himself called Mr. Oceanbring.
 Sebring also appeared in a 1967 episode of The Virginian titled "The Strange Quest of Claire Bingham", playing a frontier barber.
 Sebring also appeared as himself on the January 28, 1963 episode of To Tell the Truth.
 He received three of four possible votes.

 Jay Sebring was one of the people profiled in the 1967 cult documentary, Mondo Hollywood.
 Bobby Beausoleil, a future member of the notorious Manson Family, was also seen in it.
 Beausoleil was arrested for the murder of Gary Hinman two days before the Tate–LaBianca murders that took Sebring's life.

+Back in 1969, Sebring was nicknamed The Candyman and was said to have used his salon to peddle drugs to the stars.
+Jim Markham was Sebring’s protege and business partner in a budding franchise of men’s hair salons and has made this statement publicly.